Greeting Card Poet

 Metaphor Meaning

 A metaphor basically suggests an analogy between two seemingly disparate items that become connected through our imagination.
-While metaphors and similes are both used to make comparisons and are both examples of figurative language, similes always use the words like or as to make a comparison and metaphors make the comparison directly.
+While metaphors and similes are both used to make comparisons and are both examples of figurative language, similes always use the words like or to make a comparison, and metaphors make the comparison directly.

-Simile vs Metaphor
+Simile vs. Metaphor

 This wording difference means a simile is technically a metaphor, but a metaphor is not a simile.
 Confused?
-For example, “she is as beautiful as a flower,” (simile) versus, “she is a flower.”
+For example, “she is as beautiful as a flower” (simile) versus “she is a flower.”

 Metaphorically Speaking Meaning